-- The coverage waiting period is 12 months. - If the waiting period applies, the employee must be an enrolled member of the employer's plan for 1 year before becoming eligible for Major and Orthodontic services. - The group's state, prior dental coverage, plan type (DMO / PPO, non-voluntary / voluntary) and number of eligible employees determine whether or not a waiting period applies. - Waiting periods do not apply to Maine based members. - Starter groups do not currently have dental coverage. - Takeover groups currently have dental coverage with another carrier.
-To qualify as a takeover group: - > Group's prior coverage must be effective within 90 days prior to the Aetna effective date. - > Group's prior coverage must be a traditional dental insurance plan. - > Discount dental and preventive only plans do not qualify as prior coverage.
+- The coverage waiting period is 12 months. - If the waiting period applies, the employee must be an enrolled member of the employer's plan for 1 year before becoming eligible for Major and Orthodontic services. - The group's prior dental coverage, plan type (Indemnity / PPO, non-voluntary / voluntary) and number of eligible employees determine whether or not a waiting period applies. - Waiting periods do not apply to Maine based members. - Starter groups do not currently have dental coverage.

-- If the group's prior coverage included preventive and basic coverage and/or major services, the group qualifies as having prior coverage for major services. - > If the group's prior coverage included orthodontic coverage, the group qualifies as having prior coverage for orthodontic services. - Waiting periods do not apply to DMO or FOC plans. - Waiting periods do not apply to 10+ eligible groups with standard (non-voluntary) PPO, FOC and Indemnity plans. - Waiting periods do apply to PPO, FOC and Indemnity plans for major services and if covered, orthodontic services. - FOC plans follow the DMO and PPO plan rules listed above. - Non-voluntary PPO: 2 to 9 eligible employees: - > Starter Groups waiting period applies. - > Takeover Groups no waiting period - Non-voluntary PPO: 10 to 50 eligible employees: - > Starter and takeover groups no waiting period - Voluntary PPO: 3 to 50 eligible employees: - > Starter groups waiting period applies. - > Takeover groups waiting periods for major services and ortho, if applicable, are waived based on the prior coverage level for those enrolling at the time of inception of Aetna dental coverage. - New hires: Waiting period applies.
+- Takeover groups currently have dental coverage with another carrier.
+To qualify as a takeover group: - > Group's prior coverage must be effective within 90 days prior to the Aetna effective date. - > Group's prior coverage must be a traditional dental insurance plan. - > Discount dental and preventive only plans do not qualify as prior coverage. - > If the group's prior coverage included preventive and basic coverage and/or major services, the group qualifies as having prior coverage for major services. - > If the group's prior coverage included orthodontic coverage, the group qualifies as having prior coverage for orthodontic services. - Waiting Periods do not apply to DMO. - Waiting periods do not apply to 10+ eligible groups with standard (non-voluntary) PPO and Indemnity plans. - Non-voluntary PPO: 2 to 9 eligible employees: - > Starter groups waiting period applies. - > Takeover Groups no waiting period - Non-voluntary PPO: 10 to 50 eligible employees: - > Starter and takeover groups no waiting period - Voluntary PPO: 3 to 50 eligible employees: - > Starter groups waiting period applies. - > Takeover groups waiting periods for major services and ortho, if applicable, are waived based on the prior coverage level for those enrolling at the time of inception of Aetna dental coverage. - New hires: Waiting period applies.
 Per dental creditable coverage guidelines, members will have the same waiting period waived as the group if they were covered under a prior dental plan within 90 days of their Aetna dental coverage.